beaudie/vesc/src/libANGLE/renderer/vulkan/README.md

    *outside* a render pass instance.
  * `getStartedRenderPassCommands`: Returns a reference to the currently open render pass' commands buffer.
+ * `onRenderPassFinished`: Puts render pass into inactive state where you can not record more commands into secondary command buffer, except in some special cases where ANGLE does some optimization internally.
+ * `flushCommandsAndEndRenderPassWithoutSubmit`: Marks the end of render pass.
+It flushes secondary command buffer into vulkan's primary command buffer, puts secondary command buffer back to unstarted state and then goes into recycler for reuse.

 The back-end (mostly) records Image and Buffer barriers through additional `CommandBufferAccess` APIs, the result of which is passed to `getOutsideRenderPassCommandBuffer`.
 Note that the